overtonpolicy/Overton-FE-code-test/README.md

 In this case there are 735 documents with an author of "High Speed Two (HS2) Limited", and then 72 with an author of "Department for Environment, Food & Rural Affairs".

-Sometimes the filter object might have some extra fields - for example topics has "score" and "bg_count".
-You can ignore these.
+The topics fiilter object has a couple of extra fields - "score" and "bg_count" -  but you can ignore these.

 **Display these filters to the user, showing the top five different choices available in each one.
 Lay these out however you like.**

 You don't need to worry about making them actually work to filter the data yet - we'll talk about that in the interview!

+Once you've finished this you're done - skip down to the "sending us the code" section.

 Some things to think about that may come up later: